pingidentity/pingdirectory-go-client/configurationapi/docs/AddPingFederateAccessTokenValidatorRequest.md

 NewAddPingFederateAccessTokenValidatorRequestWithDefaults instantiates a new AddPingFederateAccessTokenValidatorRequest object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetValidatorName

-`func (o *AddPingFederateAccessTokenValidatorRequest) GetValidatorName() string`

-GetValidatorName returns the ValidatorName field if non-nil, zero value otherwise.

-### GetValidatorNameOk

-`func (o *AddPingFederateAccessTokenValidatorRequest) GetValidatorNameOk() (*string, bool)`

-GetValidatorNameOk returns a tuple with the ValidatorName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetValidatorName

-`func (o *AddPingFederateAccessTokenValidatorRequest) SetValidatorName(v string)`

-SetValidatorName sets ValidatorName field to given value.

 ### GetSchemas